nfroggy/popilsnd/README.md

 The code in this repo corresponds to the area starting at $1812A in the .nes file dumped by the VGHF.
 This starts at $811A in NES memory when bank C is mapped in the $8000-9FFF area.

 ## Build instructions
-1. Clone the repo with `git clone --recurse-submodules`.
+1. Make sure ca65 and ld65 are in your PATH.
 1. Run "build.sh".
-It will compile the assembler if necessary, assemble the sound engine, and verify that the checksum matches.
+It will assemble the sound engine, and verify that the checksum matches.